Modern templating engine

 Configure process

-Before you proceed to create the flow, you need to create and configure the process which will generate PDF documents from a Word template.
+Before building the flow, you need to configure the document generation process which will generate our PDF documents from the Word template.

-To start, register or login to your Plumsail account.
+To start, sign in to your Plumsail account.

 Create new process